 § 80.157 Radio officer defined.

-A radio officer means a person holding a first or second class radiotelegraph operator's certificate issued by the Commission who is employed to operate a ship radio station in compliance with Part II of Title III of the Communications Act.
+A radio officer means a person holding a radiotelegraph operator license or a GMDSS radio operator’s license with a GMDSS maintainer license or a first or second class radiotelegraph operator's certificate issued by the Commission who is employed to operate a ship radio station in compliance with Part II of Title III of the Communications Act.
 Such a person is also required to be licensed as a radio officer by the U.S. Coast Guard when employed to operate a ship radiotelegraph station.

+REASON: GMDSS has effectively redefined a radio officer.
+Note this paragraph should be considered for relocation to §80.5 Definitions.

 § 80.159 Operator requirements of Title III of the Communications Act and the Safety Convention.

-(a) Each telegraphy passenger ship equipped with a radiotelegraph station in accordance with Part II of Title III of the Communications Act must carry one radio officer holding a first or second class radiotelegraph operator's certificate and a second radio officer holding either a first or second class radiotelegraph operator's certificate.
-The holder of a second class radiotelegraph operator's certificate may not act as the chief radio officer.

-(b) Each cargo ship equipped with a radiotelegraph station in accordance with Part II of Title III of the Communications Act and which has a radiotelegraph auto alarm must carry a radio officer holding a first or second class radiotelegraph operator's certificate who has had at least six months service as a radio officer on board U.S. ships.
-If the radiotelegraph station does not have an auto alarm, a second radio officer who holds a first or second class radiotelegraph operator's certificate must be carried.
+REASON: No longer used or required.